filegarden/mail/README.md

 ### Restart the Server

-To restart the server, run this.
+To restart the mail server, run this.

 ```sh
 docker compose restart
 ```

-This does nothing if the server isn't already running.
+This does nothing if the mail server isn't already running.

 > [!NOTE]
 >
-> During a restart, the server will be down for a brief moment.
+> During a restart, the mail server will be down for a brief moment.
 There are techniques for restarting with zero downtime in Docker, but they're less simple and outside the scope of this README.

 ### Update the Server